molinari135/food-recommender-system/docs/food-recsys-api-docs.md

 ## Conclusion
 This documentation provides a comprehensive overview of the Food Recommender System API.
 For further details, refer to the source code and comments within the implementation files.

+## Contributors
+This API was designed and implemented by **Ester Molinari** (@molinari135), MSc student in Computer Science @ University of Bari Aldo Moro during AY 2024/2025.